scottyschup/ruby-curriculum/w1d1/debugging/bonus-debugger.md

    11:
    12: house = Building.new
 (byebug) where
-*** Byebug's stacksize (1) should be 2.
-This might be a bug in byebug or ruby's debugging API's

 --> #0  Building.set_thermostat(temp#Fixnum) at building.rb:8
     #1  <main> at building.rb:21
 (byebug)
 ```

 Ah ha!
 We entered the debugger because we met the condition `temp > 90`.
 Then `where` shows us the call stack.
-The top of the call stack shows where we are now (#0).
+The top of the call stack shows
-Moving down, we move through the previous method calls.
+where we are now (#0).
+Moving down, we move through the previous method
-In this case, there is just one previous method call, originating at line 21 of `building.rb` (the third call to `set_thermostat`).
+calls.
+In this case, there is just one previous method call, originating
+at line 21 of `building.rb` (the third call to `set_thermostat`).
+How
-How easily we have found the culprit!
+easily we have found the culprit!